Risso's dolphin

+Along with most marine species, Risso's dolphins suffer from anthropogenic disruptions to the environment.
+Pollution, both from noise and plastics, is a common cause of higher mortality rates.
+Many can be, or have been, affected by entanglement in fishing nets and whaling.
+Risso's dolphins are currently protected in the United States, but they are still hunted in other parts of the world.

 Taxonomy

-Risso's dolphin is named after Antoine Risso, whose study of the animal formed the basis of the recognised description by Georges Cuvier in 1812.
-The holotype referred to specimen at the Muséum National d'Histoire Naturelle, an exhibit using preserved skin and skull obtained at Brest, France.
+Risso's dolphin is named after Antoine Risso, whose study of the animal formed the basis of the recognized description by Georges Cuvier in 1812.
+The holotype referred to a specimen at the Muséum national d'histoire naturelle, an exhibit using preserved skin and skull obtained at Brest, France.

 The type and sole species of the genus Grampus refers to Delphinus griseus Cuvier 1812.
-A proposition to name this genus Grampidelphis in 1933, when the taxonomic status of 'blackfish' was uncertain, and conserving the extensive use of "Grampus" for the 'killer' Orcinus orca", also suggested renaming this species (Grampidelphis exilis Iredale, T. & Troughton, E. le G. 1933).
+A proposition to name this genus Grampidelphis in 1933, when the taxonomic status of "blackfish" was uncertain, and conserving the extensive use of "Grampus" for the "killer" Orcinus orca", also suggested renaming this species (Grampidelphis exilis Iredale, T. & Troughton, E. le G. 1933).
 These were recognised as synonyms after publication of the Catalog of Whales (Hershkovitz, 1966).